for the corporate law departments of the future,

 Moreover, with this new tool at their disposal, corporate counsel will be more valuable to the company than ever before.

-So, returning to our analogy of mines below the surface of your ocean of data, now you can see that, with our patented Deep Learning assist, corporate counsel can identify the underwater mines in time for the captain of the ship to take evasive action.
+So, returning to our analogy of mines below the surface of your ocean of data, now you can see the underwater mines in time for the captain of the ship to take evasive action.

-To see if we can answer that question, let’s consider a much larger set of emails.
+Now let’s consider a large set of emails.

-The attorney for the company-who-must-not-be-named also mentioned (again, in a non-confidential telephone call) that it was typical for their system to handle two million emails per month.
+We remember an attorney for an NYSE company who told us that it was typical for their company to handle two million emails per month.

-We remembered the number.
-We were going to report "early warnings" daily, so we did the math:
+We were going to analyze emails daily and report "early warnings" on a near real-time basis, so we did the math:

 Assume 2,000,000 emails per month; now, when

 divided by 4.3 weeks per month, the result is 465,116 emails per week;

 and when 465,116 emails per week is divided by 5 days per week, the result is 93,023 emails per day.